 Overland Travel in Mongolia

 Overlanding in Mongolia means driving hundreds of kilometers in the middle of nowhere, a land inhabited by shepherds, goats, sheep, and camels.
-The emptiness of it is exhilarating yet frustrating as well as rough dirt roads are never-ending and may require some hard-core 4×4 stuff.
+The emptiness of the Gobi Desert is exhilarating yet frustrating as rough dirt roads are never-ending and may require some hard-core 4×4 stuff.

 Mongolia is an ultimate destination for a serious, fun, and challenging road trip!